Brando Badoer

 Badoer is the son of former Formula One driver Luca Badoer.
 He competed for PHM Racing in the 2025 Formula Regional Middle East Championship, in which he finished fourth, and for Van Amersfoort Racing in the 2024 Formula Regional European Championship, in which he finished fifth.
 He previously competed in Italian F4 in 2022 and 2023.

 Badoer was part of the McLaren Driver Development Programme from 2024 to 2025.

 Personal life

 Born on 15 September 2006 in Montebelluna, Italy, Badoer is the son of former Formula 1 and Ferrari test driver Luca Badoer.
 He grew up deeply immersed in motorsport, which sparked his early passion for racing.
 After his karting foundation, he drew attention from the Ferrari Driver Academy and was invited to their ACI summer scouting camp, where he trained alongside Andrea Kimi Antonelli.

-Badoer is in his final year of high school and manages his studies alongside racing commitments.
+Badoer completed his final year of high school in 2025 during his rookie Formula 3 campaign.
 Outside of racing, he has an interest in the stock market and follows financial topics.
 He also trains in high-performance KZ karts between race events.